BonnieMcLean/BonnieMcLean.github.io/blog/_posts/2024-03-24-BergenFlam.md

 ![](/assets/img/blog/trains/bestmeal.jpg)

 Given the location it was mostly fish based (fish soup and a stockfish stew).
 It also included whale which I'd never had before but they're traditionally hunted in Norway (nowadays the hunting is heavily controlled).
-The whale was lightly smoked and tasted mainly like beef but with a slight aftertaste of the sea.

 ![](/assets/img/blog/trains/whale.jpg)

-It was very nice, they prepared it really well.
-But I actually enjoyed the lamb cured in aquavit that we also had there the best.
+The whale was lightly smoked and tasted mainly like beef but with a slight aftertaste of the sea.
+It was very good but I actually enjoyed the lamb cured in aquavit that we also had there best.
 I want to try making it at home myself later.

 And of course Johan got to enjoy some more beer tasting from local breweries 😡